 We all know what it means, and we’ve heard it many times before this one.
 We ignore it or pretend that it doesn’t apply to our situation in life, our work, our family, our friends, our hobbies and on and on.
 I’ve done this many times.
 I am just as guilty as everyone else and I am here to tell you, after a long journey of denial, it’s garbage.
+I wrote about this – When the going gets tough, the tough get going.

 The Comfort Zone